imsc-rosetta/imsc-rosetta-specification/styles.md

 Since lineHeight can be a problematic variable, it MUST be set every time fontSize is set.
 It is probably best to set it to "125%".

-fontFamily should be set to "proportionalSansSerif" unless specific requirments state otherwise.
+fontFamily should be set to "proportionalSansSerif" unless specific requirements state otherwise.

 ### colors